Today we are going to look at the Synology NAS setup process on DSM 7!

 5. When you’re done adding all of your rules, Apply your changes.

 Your firewall is now activated!
 This is something that you will constantly have to maintain by adding new rules and removing older ones no longer needed.
 Remember, cybersecurity must be maintained!
-Unfortunately, “set it and forget it” won’t work in this case.
+Unfortunately, “set it and forget it” won’t work in this case which is why it’s important to focus on this during your Synology NAS setup process.

 I know…it’s annoying, but it works.
 Two-factor authentication ensures that if your password is compromised, you have an additional layer of security that ensures your account cannot be accessed.